yueliujlu/fast-cache/README.md

 # fast-cache
-A short and efficient front－end tool hello world
+A short and efficient front－end tool